An Elephant Sitting Still: Plot

 In Shijiazhuang, gang member Yu Cheng tells a woman in bed with him of a sitting elephant in a circus in Manzhouli.
 Whether it is fed or provoked, it remains still.
 The woman's husband, one of his friends, comes home to discover Yu Cheng, and commits suicide by jumping out the window.

 An old man named Wang Jin, who lives with his granddaughter, son-in-law, and daughter, is asked to move out of the apartment (which he owns) into a nursing home as raising the granddaughter has become too expensive.

 A student named Wei Bu wakes up to his abusive father yelling about his filthy room.
 Wei meets his friend Li Kai and they worry about the school bully, Yu Shuai, who is the younger brother of Yu Cheng.
 Yu Shuai has accused Li Kai of stealing his cell phone.
 Li has stolen his father's pistol for protection.

-Huang Ling, Wei's classmate, complains about a leaking toilet to her mother who she has a difficult relationship with.
+Huang Ling, Wei's classmate, complains about a leaking toilet to her mother, with whom she has a difficult relationship.

 Wei sees the school's vice-dean, who tells him that the school will be closed down.
 The vice-dean plans to move to a better school while Wei and his classmates will be relocated to an even worse one.
 Later, Wei and Li meet with Yu Shuai, who mocks Wei's father for having lost his job for accepting a bribe.
 Wei shoves Yu Shuai down a flight of stairs and Yu Shuai is critically injured.

 When Wang encounters a lost dog, it fatally mauls his own dog.
 Wang tracks down the couple who own the dog, only for the man to aggressively deny the attack and refuse to pay for any bills.

 Wei visits his grandmother and discovers she has died.
 He picks up his pool cue from a pool hall to sell.
 As Wang disposes of his dog's body, Wei sees him and asks him for money with the cue as collateral.
 The two are confronted by the owner of the lost dog who believes Wang has killed it.
 When Wei threatens him, he is kicked repeatedly.
 Wang returns to his apartment building, encountering Yu Cheng and his gang who recognize the cue and corner him.
 Wang escapes and beats up the goons.